“Mobile-ize” your small business for big results

 Mobile marketing is ideal for small businesses.
-Because of the ability to target marketing efforts to hyper-local audiences, mobile gives small companies a chance to compete with the big boys.
+Because of the ability to target marketing efforts to hyper-local audiences, mobile gives small companies a chance to compete with those very same “big guys.”

 And the time is right.
 Look around you – everyone is on their smartphone.

 In some ways, small businesses have a couple of important advantages over larger companies or brands.
 For starters, working in a smaller, more targeted geographic region is an advantage.
-While your mobile marketing budget may never match the big boys, it doesn’t need to.
+While your mobile marketing budget may never match Fortune 500 companies, it doesn’t need to.
 Plus, you probably know your town, neighborhood or region better than a larger entity that isn’t local and has to deal with a vast customer base – you can make offers that appeal to the local sensibility.

 Despite these built-in advantages, a lot of small business owners shy away from mobile because they think it’s too complex, or maybe too time consuming.
 However, mobile marketing doesn’t have to be a daunting task – it’s simply another channel for delivering your sales message.
 Once the foundation is complete, and the plan is put into action, it really shouldn’t require too much additional effort.

-The goal of mobile marketing is to make it easy for your prospects and customers to find the right message at the right time.
+The goal of mobile marketing is to make it easy for your prospects and customers to find the right message at the right time… wherever they are… on whatever device they’re using.
 When they go looking for answers, you want to make sure you’re the one they find.

-This post was originally published on Local Search Association’s Marketing Bitz blog – https://www.marketingbitz.com/marketing/blog/why-mobile-marketing-works-for-every-small-busines-162.aspx
+A version of this post was originally published on Localogy’s Marketing Bitz blog – https://www.marketingbitz.com/marketing/blog/why-mobile-marketing-works-for-every-small-busines-162.aspx